oneloveipfs/ipfsVideoUploader/docs/Compile.md

 After performing the manual installation [here](https://github.com/oneloveipfs/ipfsVideoUploader/blob/master/docs/Installation.md), the uploader can be compiled from source code into Electron desktop apps that can be installed on Windows, macOS and Linux.

-Two types of desktop apps may be compiled, which are full apps that are run fully on your system along with IPFS daemon (optionally `siad`), and remote apps which acts as a desktop interface for remote standalone upload servers.
+Two types of desktop apps may be compiled, which are full apps that are run fully on your system along with IPFS daemon (optionally `skyd`), and remote apps which acts as a desktop interface for remote standalone upload servers.

 ## Preparation